 Click through a slideshow of some previous student visits below!

-We are not able to fulfill most loan requests at this time, but we can provide information about our holdings for researchers inquiring about specific taxa.
-The MT James is accepting loan returns.
+Loan requests: we will provide information about our holdings for researchers inquiring about specific taxa.

-Please contact Elizabeth Murray (e.murray@wsu.edu) for more information.
+Please contact Collections Manager Dr. Joel Gardner (joel.gardner@wsu.edu) for more information.

 How to reach us via mail: